-Gen Y are known as incredibly sophisticated, technologically savvy and progressive.
+Gen Y is known as incredibly sophisticated, technologically savvy, and progressive.
 Here is the full list of Millennial characteristics.

 Gen Y is sometimes known as the Peter Pan Generation because childhood was so good to them, they have a tendency to delay adulthood.

 Millennials are united by a deep-seated idealism and desire to improve the world.
-From climate change to global recession, a Millennial won’t blame the past, but will look forward to the solutions of the future.
+From climate change to the global recession, a Millennial won’t blame the past but will look forward to the solutions of the future.